What To Do If You’re Injured in a Car Accident and It’s Not Your Fault

 Car accident witnesses have a way of disappearing.
 This is understandable.
 Most witnesses feel a “call to action” at the scene and want to do the right thing, but after the excitement of the moment is over, life goes on and their motivation to participate in a lawsuit drops.
 This makes finding witnesses more difficult as time passes.
 After the car accident, look around for witnesses.
 Ask them if they saw the crash happen.
 Get their information at the scene.
 If you are injured in the crash but your passenger is okay, tell your passenger to go talk to witnesses and get information.
 Eyewitness testimony can be the difference between receiving compensation and ending up empty-handed.

-Take Photos of your injuries as your recover.
+Take photos of your injuries as you recover.

 It is important to document your progress.
 Pictures do this best because pictures don’t lie.
 An insurance company can argue that you are exaggerating the length of time it took you to recover from an injury, but if you have a photograph of you in a wheelchair or in physical therapy, that argument will become very hard to make.